5 Tips to Write a Proposal for Youth Projects

 Think about an outreach plan early on

 When you apply for a grant for a youth project, you should start thinking about your outreach plan early on.
 Document all your steps with pictures and video, so you can use your social media channels to share your project with other interested people.
-Next, to using classic channels like newspaper and radio channels, think about modern modes of distribution of information as well.
+Next, to use classic channels like newspaper and radio channels, think about modern modes of distribution of information as well.
 This could be a Facebook post, a tweet or an Instagram video – whichever channel works best for your beneficiaries and partners.

 Happy International Youth Day!